tristanpenman/docker-php-webdriver/README.md

   * `-d` runs a container in Daemon mode, and `--rm` causes Docker to automatically remove a container when it shuts down.
 Note that this option is not used with `-d` for the Selenium Grid containers, as they run in the background.

+### Docker Compose ###

+An example Compose file for Docker Compose has also been included.
+This file configures Docker containers for Selenium Hub, Chrome and Firefox nodes, and for running PHPUnit.

+To run the example PHPUnit/php-webdriver tests, use the following command:

+    docker-compose run php-webdriver

+Note that by using Docker Compose's 'run' command, the php-webdriver container will be shut down once the tests have run, but the Selenium Grid will continue running in the background.
+You can verify this using `docker ps`:

+    # Summarised 'docker ps' output from my development machine:

+    CONTAINER ID    IMAGE                    ...
+PORTS                    NAMES
+    4278ccf89da9    selenium/node-chrome     ...                             dockerphpwebdriver_chrome_1
+    7d864086c7a2    selenium/node-firefox    ...                             dockerphpwebdriver_firefox_1
+    0eb85c56fac4    selenium/hub             ...
+0.0.0.0:4444->4444/tcp   dockerphpwebdriver_hub_1

+When you're finished using the Selenium Grid, you can remove these containers:

+    docker-compose rm -f

 ## License ##

 This Docker image is licensed under the MIT License.